wso2-attic/identity-test-integration/scenario05/README.md

 #### How to Run

-To try out the solution 05, run the below command.
+To try out the scenario 05, run the below command.

 ```bash
 mvn clean verify --fae